Node.js TCP/IP Networking: OS Sockets & Ports

 ip route get ADDRESS route decision

-That division keeps debugging honest.
-Use Node to inspect what the process asked for and what endpoint it received.
+ip neigh neighbor cacheThis keeps debugging honest.
+Use Node to inspect what the process asked for and which endpoint it received.
 Use the OS to inspect how the host decided to move packets.
-Use packet capture when the question has reached frames, packets, segments, and retransmission.
+Use packet capture when the question reaches frames, packets, segments, and retransmission.
 Keep each tool attached to the layer that owns the state.

-There is also a timing issue.
+Timing also matters.
 Node can read a socket address after bind or connect.
 Route and neighbor state can change after that.
 Interfaces can go down.
 VPN routes can appear.
 A gateway can stop responding.
-DNS can later return a different address.
+DNS can later return another address.
 A socket that connected successfully can still fail on a later write because lower state changed after setup.

 Long-lived services need that mindset.
 Startup checks prove startup state only.
 The OS keeps making route, neighbor, buffer, and interface decisions for every packet after your server logs "listening."